junxit/us-congress-bills-112/metadata.md

 - 2012-03-05 — Mr. Farenthold moved to suspend the rules and pass the bill.
 - 2012-03-05 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1140-1141)
 - 2012-03-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1140-1141)
+- 2012-03-06 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.